CobbledSteel/riskybird/README.md

 # RiskyBird for ROAR-Academy

-This is the tutorial crearted by Kris Dong and Dima Nikiforov for ROAR Academy.
-The material has been taught at the University of California, Berkeley, as part of Berkeley ROAR Racing curriculum to students who want to learn introduction-level skills about:
+This is the tutorial created by Kris Dong and Dima Nikiforov for ROAR Academy.
+The material has been taught at the University of California, Berkeley, as part of Berkeley ROAR Racing curriculum to students who want to learn entry-level skills about:

 * Introduction to Embedded Systems
-* Edge Machine Learning Python Programming;
+* Machine Learning Programming on Edge device
+* Introduction to Robotics
 * Scientific Programming and Quantization
-* Gradient-Descent Algorithms
 * Deep Neural Networks (DNN)
+* Reinforcement Learning (RL)

 The material has been made open source FOR NON-COMMERCIAL USE only.
-Please contact the author for any questions: <krisdong@berkeley.edu> <vnikiforov@berkeley.edu>
+Please contact the author for any questions: <vnikiforov@berkeley.edu>, <krisdong@berkeley.edu>

 ## Basic Installation